JanssenProject/jans/docs/cedarling/patterns/annotation-client-authority.md

   the entity attributes it reasons over, so thresholds, tier names, contract quotas, and risk tiers are readable by anyone who opens the developer tools.
 Ship only what you are willing to show, and keep policies whose contents are themselves sensitive on the server.
+- The action's effect is a server call.
+This pattern reasons about a request the server will authorize again.
+An action the browser can carry out alone, revealing a field already on the page or exporting rows it already downloaded, has no second check behind it, and there the local PDP is the only PDP.
+Do not guard those this way.
+- The endpoint is safe to call when the answer is no. Every marked denial becomes a request that the server is expected to refuse, so refusals must not start metered work, increment counters, or leave half an effect behind, and the endpoint needs capacity for traffic the client used to absorb.

 ## Which Policies Deserve It